vinitkumar/vinitkumar.github.com/_posts/2013-06-15-what-is-on-my-mind.md

 # What is on my mind?

 These days i had a great time working on some pretty good projects in both office and home.
-I will talk about my personal projects for obv reasons.
+I will talk about my personal projects for obvious reasons.
 Well, the primary goal currently is to fix the existing projects, test them and add CI support for all of them.

 This is single most important thing as of now as these measures improve the code quality.